 The Uniform Commercial Code

-A Newark commercial litigation attorney can explain that the Uniform Commercial Code, or UCC as it is often called, is a collection of rules regarding commercial transactions.
+The Uniform Commercial Code, or UCC as it is often called, is a collection of rules regarding commercial transactions.
 For Newark commercial litigation involving goods or other matters in dispute, the UCC often serves as the deciding factor.

 Formation of the UCC

 Two national legal organizations collaborated to form the original UCC, the National Conference of Commissioners on Uniform State Laws and the American Law Institute.
-These entities set out to make commercial activities more predictable and consistent across the country.
+These entities set out to make commercial activities both more predictable and consistent across the country.

-A Newark commercial litigation attorney can explain that the UCC is divided into 11 articles.
+The UCC is divided into 11 articles.
 These articles are further divided into sections.
 Some of the topics that the UCC discusses include the following: